-PURPOSE: To establish a formal policy statement of the Board of Directors (the "Board") of the San Diego County Regional Airport Authority (the "Authority") formalizing commitment to a sustainable future for the airport, the Authority and the region.
+PURPOSE: To establish and formalize the commitment of the Board of Directors ("Board")

+of the San Diego County Regional Airport Authority ("Authority") to a sustainable future for the San Diego International Airport ("Airport"), the

+Authority and the region.

 Sustainability has emerged as a global environmental theme and a major business imperative for the 21st century, dramatically influencing regional thinking and policy making.
 It is essential for the Authority to become a known benchmark and respected role model for best sustainable practices in the San Diego region and the aviation industry.
 Sustainability is consistent with and vigorously reinforces the Authority's Mission Statement: to operate San Diego's air transportation gateways in a manner that promotes the region's prosperity and protects its quality of life.